Racetrack Cabin is a rustic one room log cabin located along Racetrack Creek in the Flint Range of western Montana, near the Continental Divide.

 The Pozega lakes trailhead is 1/2 mile beyond the cabin, and it is about 3 miles to the lakes.
 It is readily accessible by foot, and with advanced ability by motorcycle and ATV.
-It is a 50 inch or less OHV trail and the swtichbacks cannot accomodate long wheel base.
+It is a 50 inch or less OHV trail and not open or advisable for larger OHVs.

 Visitors also enjoy cross-country skiing, and snowshoeing in the area during the winter.
 Various weather conditions can increase avalanche danger in the area and visitors are encouraged to carry proper backcountry equipment, including a beacon, shovel and probe, while recreating.

 Reservations are nonrefundable unless extenuating circumstances warrant otherwise.
 Determination will be made on a case by case basis.